James Alan Polster

-James Alan Polster (September 14, 1947 – December 15, 2012) was an American novelist, movie producer, screenwriter, explorer, and journalist.
+James Alan Polster (September 14, 1947 – December 15, 2012) was an American novelist, film producer, screenwriter, explorer, and journalist.

 Biography

-Born James Alan Polster to Harold and Ethel Polster in Cleveland, Ohio.
-Polster grew up in Shaker Heights, Ohio, and is a member of the Shaker Heights Alumni Association Hall of Fame.
+Polster was born to Harold and Ethel Polster in Cleveland, Ohio.
+He grew up in Shaker Heights, Ohio, and is a member of the Shaker Heights Alumni Association Hall of Fame.
 After graduation from Tulane University (B.S.) in 1969, Polster hopped a freighter for Spain and eventually settled in Tangiers.
 He returned to the United States to attend graduate school.
 He graduated from Columbia University (M.A.) in 1973.
 He received a second graduate degree from Harvard University (Ed.M.) in 1982.
-Beginning in 1973, Polster explored the Amazon Rainforest on several trips, spent time in the jungles of Irian Jaya with cannibals in 1989, and both covered and played in the World Championships of Elephant polo for Sports Illustrated in Nepal in 1991.
+Beginning in 1973, Polster explored the Amazon rainforest on several trips, spent time in the jungles of Irian Jaya with cannibals in 1989, and both covered and played in the World Championships of Elephant polo for Sports Illustrated in Nepal in 1991.
 Polster is a National Fellow of the Explorers Club.

 Career

 Polster has worked as novelist, movie producer, screenwriter, explorer and journalist.

 His first novel, A Guest in the Jungle, focused a spotlight on the disappearing rainforest and the people who live there, and helped to kickstart the rainforest environmental movement.
 His exploits and adventures have been the subject of numerous media profiles.

-His second novel, Brown, was named by Publishers Weekly as one of the Best Books of the Year, and was awarded The Critics’ Choice Award 1995-96.
+His second novel, Brown, was named by Publishers Weekly as one of the Best Books of the Year, and was awarded The Critics' Choice Award 1995-96.
 Brown is slated to be made into a feature film.

 His third novel, THE GRADUATE STUDENT, was released in August 2009 as a digital eBook by Stay Thirsty Press.